Cognitive Block

 The Fix

-• Give yourself explicit permission to write badly
+• Give clear permission to write badly

 Fix #4: Challenge One Rigid Rule Today